 At the Altar of Repose, we keep vigil in silent prayer and adoration, recalling our Lord’s agony in the Garden of Gethsemane.

-Sign up in the narthex (entryway) or contact the office to reserve an hour slot.
+Sign up in the narthex (entryway) for an hour of prayer and meditation.

 Location: Nave (Main Sanctuary)